 The fuel bypasses the intake valves entirely and enters the cylinder as a high pressure mist.
 Fuel may be injected at any point during the intake stroke, or if the engine is running in low load ultra-lean mode, the fuel may not be injected until some point during the compression stroke.
 The air/fuel mixture is then compressed and ignited by a spark as the piston approaches top dead center.
 The exploding air/fuel mixture generates heat and pressure that pushes the piston down during the power stroke.
 The burnt exhaust gases are then pushed out of the cylinder during the exhaust stroke.

 Direct injection requires extremely high operating pressures (up to 2200 PSI) compared to conventional multiport fuel injection systems that typically require only 40 to 60 PSI.
 Direct injection requires more delivery pressure to overcome compression pressure inside the cylinder and to delivery a higher volume of fuel in a shorter period of time.
+The higher injection pressure also helps to atomize the fuel into small droplets so it will mix better with air for more complete combustion.

 With ordinary MFI fuel injection, the fuel is sprayed into the intake port which is under vacuum.
 The fuel mist is then drawn into the combustion chamber along with the incoming air, mixed together during the compression stroke, and then ignited by the spark plug.
 With GDI, only air is drawn past the intake valves because the fuel is sprayed directly into the into the combustion chamber during the compression stroke.